clux/probes.hugo/content/post/2019-06-02-generic-kube-client.md

 }
 ```

-Thankfully, this is all you need to get your code generation.
-No external tools to shell out to, `cargo build` does it for you.
-You can the construct your `Api` interface as follows:
+This is all you need to get your code generation.
+No external tools to shell out to, `cargo build` gives you your json serialization/deserialization from this.
+With it, you can the construct and use your `customResource` as follows:

 ```rust
 let foos : Api<FooSpec, FooStatus> = Api::customResource(client, "foos")